DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ###Adding tasks order to the model

 Now, let's reflect these changes on the backend.

- - We are going to store the order in the property named SortOrder, let's update the Task class accordingly:
+We are going to store the order in the property named SortOrder, so let's update the *Task* class accordingly:

 {{snippet Models/Task.cs}}
 ~~~js
 using System;